SisyphusMD/archiver/README.md

   - Schedule Archiver to run automatically via cron.
     - See this [Cronitor Guide](https://cronitor.io/guides/cron-jobs) for details on scheduling via cron.

 - Optionally, prepare custom service-backup-settings.sh and service-restore.sh files for any of your services and place in their respective service directories.
-Examples of thesse files can be found in the examples directory.
+Examples of these files can be found in the examples directory.

+- ***IMPORTANT:*** You **MUST** keep backups of your .keys directory and all its contents, as well as your config.sh file.
+These will be needed to restore backups.
+If you can't restore your backups, why make them in the first place?

+### Restoring

 #### Restoring Archiver